- 1 IRS Voluntary Disclosure Program Updated Practice

 IRS Voluntary Disclosure Program Basics

 The IRS Voluntary Program can be a great benefit to taxpayers who may be considered “willful” by the IRS — or are simply uncomfortable with certifying under penalty of perjury that they are non-willful.
 In some cases, VDP will still be a preferred method to the Streamlined Procedures for non-willful taxpayers.
 The main requirement is that the money cannot be from Illegal Sources.

 New IRS Voluntary Disclosure Program Procedures

 Under the new voluntary disclosure program, the Internal Revenue Service combined Offshore Voluntary Disclosure with Domestic Voluntary Disclosure into one program.
-The penalty structures have also been revised (for better, and for worse).
+The penalty structures have also been revised.

 Offshore Accounts, Assets & Income

 The IRS has developed several Offshore Voluntary Disclosure tax amnesty compliance programs to allow Taxpayers to report and disclose unreported offshore accounts and income.

 This article focuses on Offshore Voluntary Disclosure.
 If you are seeking to learn about the U.S., Non-Offshore Voluntary Disclosure Practice for U.S. Income, we have a separate article detailing the Domestic Voluntary Disclosure.